Ottermad/ottermad.github.io/_posts/2023-09-24-QC-Course-Qiskit.md

 source venv/bin/activate
 ```

-Finally, let's install Qiskit which is the libary we'll use to start working with Quantum Computers.
+Finally, let's install Qiskit which is the library we'll use to start working with Quantum Computers.

 ```
 pip install qiskit